LiuJF1226/BDEdepth/README.md

 ## Preparing datasets

-For KITTI dataset, you can prepare them as done in the [Monodepth2](https://github.com/nianticlabs/monodepth2).
+For KITTI dataset, you can prepare them as done in [Monodepth2](https://github.com/nianticlabs/monodepth2).
 Note that we directly train with the raw png images and do not convert them to jpgs.
 You also need to generate the groundtruth depth maps before training since the code will evaluate after each epoch.
 For the  groundtruth, run the following commands:
 ```shell
 ### generate raw groundtruth
 python export_gt_depth.py --data_path /home/datasets/kitti_raw_data --split eigen